vespa-engine/vespa/integration/schema-language-server/README.md

 - Go to `Run and Debug` tab on the left of the window.
 - Click on `Run Extension`, alternatively hit `F5` to run and test the extension.
 - A new window will appear with the extension running.
+- View logging output in "OUTPUT"-panel, select "Vespa Schema Language Server" as the source.

 ### IntelliJ
 - Open the folder `./clients/intellij` in an IntelliJ window.